This page was updated on 17 May 2021. To view changes, please see page updates

 - the young person’s case plan goals for the duration of youth justice intervention

-- a copy of the young person's case plan―if the youth justice case worker participated in the development or review of the case plan or is responsible for implementing any of the case plan actions
+- a copy of the young person's case plan, including the young person's cultural support plan, if the youth justice case worker participated in the development or review of the case plan or is responsible for implementing any of the case plan actions

 - the young person's cultural support needs